tinystacks/aws-docker-templates-flask/README.md

 * A sample Flask API, defined in the app.py file.
 * A Dockerfile that builds the Flask file as a Docker image.
 * A requirements.txt file that defines the libraries your Flask application will require when installed inside of Docker.
-* A wsgi.py file for running your Flask application under the gunicorn server on your Docker image.
+* A wsgi.py file for running your Flask application under the Gunicorn server on your Docker image.
 * A `build.yml` file for AWS CodeBuild that builds the image and pushes it to Amazon Elastic Container Registry (ECR).
 * A `release.yml` file for AWS CodeBuild that deploys the image stored in ECR to a Amazon Elastic Container Service (ECS) cluster.